Bachelor of Business and Administration (Major in Finance), Hong Kong University of Science and Technology, Employment after

 Why did you choose to study your programme and why specifically at Imperial College Business School?

 I have always wanted to become an investment professional.
-The MSc in Investment and Wealth Management has the unique course design that enable a fresh graduate to get the whole picture.
+MSc Investment & Wealth Management has a unique design that enable a fresh graduate to get the whole picture.

 What was the main thing/learning point you took with you from the Business School?